epispot/epijs-snippets/snippets/README.md

 ## What are these?

-These snippets are a collection of random code that can help you get things done quicker, which might take a long time.
+These snippets are a collection of random code snippets that can help you get things done quicker, which might take a long time.

 ## How do I use them?